 We all know someone who can step into a party of strangers and leave with a room of new friends.
 We might even envy how effortlessly they deploy this unstoppable charisma and lament that we, ourselves, were deprived of such a wondrous gift when we entered this world.
 But lament no more: the ability to turn strangers into friends isn’t some magically inherited talent, but a skillset that anyone can learn.

 On this episode, we’re rejoined by retired FBI special agent Jack Schafer to discuss the techniques presented in his book The Like Switch: An Ex-FBI Agent’s Guide to Influencing, Attracting, and Winning People Over.
 Here, we’ll discover how we can use something called the Friendship Formula to establish rapport in any human interaction — whether we’re recruiting spies, trying to buy a car, going on a first date, or hoping to land a job interview.
 Listen, learn, and enjoy!
 [This is part one of a two-part episode.
-Keep an eye out for part two later this week!]
+Catch up with part two here!]

 Please Scroll Down for Featured Resources and Transcript!